Singapore Space and Technology Ltd: Humanitarian Assistance and Disaster Relief Challenge

-Across the world, countries have recognized the need of utilizing remote sensing satellite technologies as a critical tool in real-time disaster management.
-SSTL launched the HADR (Humanitarian Assistance and Disaster Relief) challenge, to stimulate and tap into the creativity of companies, start-ups, research groups or even students and identify new and translatable solutions to complex problems of coordination and technology usage within the context of HADR.
+Across the world, countries have recognised the need of utilising remote sensing satellite technologies as a critical tool in real-time disaster management.
+SSTL launched the Humanitarian Assistance and Disaster Relief (HADR) challenge to invoice companies, start-ups, research groups or students and identify solutions to problems of coordination and technology usage within the context of HADR.

-Current and previous participating organisations have included World Bank, GISTDA, and National University of Singapore to name a few.
+Current and previous participating organisations have included World Bank, GISTDA, and National University of Singapore.